Youngestdev/guest-writer/articles/2018-11-07-adding-splashscreen-to-react-apps.markdown

 ```

-In the code above, you deleted the callback route because you won't be needing it anymore.
+In the code above, you imported the `withSplashScreen` component from `./components/withSplashScreen` and then deleted the callback route because you won't be needing it anymore as the `App` component will handle the redirection itself due as a result of being wrapped in the `withSplashScreen` component.

+> The callback route, which houses the `Callback` component was responsible for handling the user authentication process and redirecting users after login.
+You can read more about it [here](https://auth0.com/docs/users/redirecting-users).

 Next, open the `Frameworks.js` file in `src/components` and replace the code with this :